Sumeet72/Sumeet72.github.io/reveal.js-master/examples/slides.md

 **To fork the file:**

 In GitHub, the 'fork' feature allows you to create a personal copy of a repository owned by another user or organization.
 When you fork a repository, you create an independent copy that you can modify and work on without affecting the original repository.
 Here's an explanation of the use of forking in GitHub:
-1. Contributing to Open-Source Projects: Forking is commonly used when contributing to open-source projects hosted on GitHub.
+ Forking is commonly used when contributing to open-source projects hosted on GitHub.
 If you want to contribute to a project, you can fork the repository and make changes in your forked copy.
 This allows you to work on the code independently without altering the original repository.
-2. Personal Experimentation and Development: Forking also serves as a way to experiment and develop projects based on existing code.
-If you find a repository that aligns with your project's goals or serves as a starting point, you can fork it to create your version.
-This enables you to make modifications, add features, and tailor the code to your specific needs while keeping the original repository intact.

 ---